jdoleary/Spellmasons/docs/CriticalPath.md

     - [AutoUpdate](https://github.com/vercel/hazel) Not needed because of updates through steam?
 - Milestone **Strech 1**
     - [Mod support](https://partner.steamgames.com/doc/features/workshop)
-    - Hoist spells
-        - Logic to avoid fizzle spells
-            - Don't cast res on no dead
-            - do this by hoisting and checking pre-cast
-            - How to resurrect units you are standing on top of (blocking?)
     - Server customization (like Worms Armageddon)
         - Turn time
         - Pvp mode (more factions)